nethibernate/netty-all-in-one/README.md

 ## Alternative

-You can download the jar file from release folder directly which is built by myself.
+You can download the netty-all-4.1.86.Final.jar file from release folder directly which is built by myself.
 (I will not build every release!)